 The key to growing a large net worth is living well below your means.
 No matter how high your income, it’s possible to spend it all and then some.
 Plenty of people rocket to fame and fortune only to wind up bankrupt in short order.
 A large income is not enough.
 It is much more important to have the self-discipline to say “no” to some of the extras and value security over bling.

 5. Don’t Put All Your Eggs in One Basket

 The fancy word for this is diversification.
 In a nutshell, some things will go up when other things are going down.
 So the right mix of investments will be less volatile.

 This can be important for making sure you have access to assets at any given time.
 But for many people, the primary value is that it helps them sleep at night.

 Most people don’t have nerves of steel.
 If a portfolio is not diversified and the market begins to go south, it gets really nerve-wracking and becomes hard to stay the course.
 It is much easier to stick it out if some things are going up while others are going down and this is the routine norm.

 You know the saying: It’s not how much you make; it’s how much you keep.

 There are lots of variables involved here.
 Some include reading the fine print to find hidden fees, shopping for services with reasonable rates, and making sure you are focused on after-tax gains.

 Once you get in the groove, it becomes a bit of a game, but finding your groove will take time.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.